vrinek/tic-tac-toe/README.md

 To play the game, just clone this repository and run `./bin/play`.
 You should see something like this:

+    Do you want to play with X or O?
+X
     Welcome to a game of Tic-Tac-Toe!
     The board positions can be selected by using the Numpad.
        |   |